rybchuk/rotor_inflow_benchmark/docs/unstable.rst

 Shear and veer instructions
 ***************************

-  - For the validation against measurements, use the power-law exponent and veer provided in the table below.
-The same values are also provided in each  netcdf constraint file as an attribute.
+  - For the validation against measurements, use the power-law exponent and veer provided in *Table 1* below.
+The same values are also provided in each ``NL`` netcdf constraint file as an attribute.

-  - For the validation against measurements, use
+  - For the validation against measurements, use the power-law exponent and veer provided in *Table 2* below.
+The same values are also provided in each ``LES`` netcdf constraint file as an attribute.

 The Three Measurement Periods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each benchmark case refers to an individual 704-second period measured in the field.
 For the unstable benchmark, we will consider three such periods observed within a window of less than two hours.
 Therefore the three periods are similar in terms of atmospheric conditions, but different enough in terms of dynamics.
 We consider three periods to add variation and build confidence in the results.

-.. table:: *Table: Unstable benchmark cases.
+.. table:: *Table 1: Unstable benchmark cases.
 With the exception of the rows in* **bold**, *the information below is* **not** *meant to be used in the simulations.*

     +---------------------------------------+--------------------------------------------+--------------------------------------------+---------------------------------------------+
     | Case identifier                       | 1500                                       | 1530                                       | 1600                                        |